Pllx/PhoneBuzz/README.md

 3. Copy the https URL and enter it as the request url under 'Voice' for your Twilio number.
 When someone cal

 ### Configure and run
+1. Rename utils/sample_config.js to config.js
-1. Update utils/config.js with the ngrok url and API keys
+1. Update config.js with the ngrok url and API keys
 2. Install dependencies with `npm install`
 3. Start the server with `npm start`